Tianyar coastline

 The offerings

 Small canang sari offerings appear on doorsteps, on the temple wall, on the dashboard of a motorbike.
 Incense drifts across the road.
-The women of the village prepare these before dawn -- flowers, rice, a quiet prayer.

 10:00